evaneaston/openweathermap/exporter/README.md

 ## Config File

 Create a config file.
-Start with the the template below.
-This file should be named `owm_exporter.yaml` and placed in the working directory from where you plan to run the xporter or in the users home (`~/`) directory.
+Start with the the template below (also available in source [here](./owm_exporter-template.yaml) ) This file should be named `owm_exporter.yaml` and placed in the working directory from where you plan to run the xporter or in the users home (`~/`) directory.

 ```yaml